Outdoor Health Talks

 D.H.
 Chen Professor and Professor of Bioengineering and of Psychiatry and Behavioral Sciences

 Through his pioneering work in optogenetics—a technique that allows for the precise control of brain activity with light—Dr. Deisseroth seeks to uncover the origins of our emotions.
-In this enlightening talk, Dr. Deisseroth, a practicing psychiatrist and leading neuroscience researcher, will discuss how feelings such as fear, happiness, and sadness emerge from the interplay of specific brain regions and neural circuits, and how disruptions in these connections can lead to conditions such as depression, anxiety, and PTSD.
+In this enlightening talk, Dr. Deisseroth, a practicing psychiatrist and leading neuroscience researcher, discussed how feelings such as fear, happiness, and sadness emerge from the interplay of specific brain regions and neural circuits, and how disruptions in these connections can lead to conditions such as depression, anxiety, and PTSD.
 His insights stand to transform our understanding of mental health, paving the way for innovative approaches to treatment.